vacp2p/rfc/content/docs/rfcs/13/README.md

 **Protocol identifier***: `/vac/waku/store/2.0.0-beta4`

 ## Terminology
-The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a user.
+The term PII, Personally Identifiable Information, refers to any piece of data that can be used to uniquely identify a user.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.

 # Design Requirements
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

 Nodes willing to provide the storage service using `13/WAKU2-STORE` protocol, SHOULD provide a complete and full view of message history.